 Our Nominating and Corporate Governance Committee consists of Ms. Zegart (Chairperson) and Messrs.
 Anderson, Hoglund, Jarvis and Liberatore.
 Our Board has affirmatively determined that each member of the Nominating and Corporate Governance Committee is independent as such term is defined under NASDAQ Marketplace Rule 5605(a)(2).
 The Nominating and Corporate Governance Committee evaluates and recommends to the Board nominees for each election of directors.
-The Nominating and Corporate Governance Committee met four times in 2018.
+The Nominating and Corporate Governance Committee met five times in 2019.
 Our Board has adopted a charter for the Nominating and Corporate Governance Committee, which is available for review on our website at www.kratosdefense.com/about-kratos/governance.
-The responsibilities of the Nominating and Corporate Governance of directors and providing oversight of our corporate governance policies and practices.
+The responsibilities of the Nominating and Corporate Governance Committee include making recommendations to the Board with respect to the nominations or elections of directors and providing oversight of our corporate governance policies and practices.